MA in Organizational Leadership

 - Advocacy/Public Policy Track

 Our approach to Leadership Development

 By its very nature, contemporary leadership development usually requires non-formal educational methods where the institution deliberately commits to move beyond its classroom walls and traditional methods.
-At the School of Leadership and Development our academic program provides students with:
+In our Graduate Programs in Leadership and Development, we provide students with:

 - Content that is highly practical and that concentrates on day-to-day realities.
 This means that the educational progression is “bottom up,” moving from the pragmatic world upward to concept and theory and back once again to practical application.